Progress and Attainment

 Assessment and Reporting

 Parental engagement and support is very important.
-This is why we report on progress five times a year in addition to the annual tutor report to parents.
+This is why we report on progress five times a year.

 Aspirational but achievable targets are set at the beginning of each school year and students progress towards this is monitored.
 Lessons are planned by teachers taking into account the students’ starting point, and the minimum expectation of them (Minimum Expected Grade).
 These are reviewed in January each year to ensure they are still challenging to our students, and the students’ MEG may be adjusted upwards.

 We are aware of how students’ approaches to their studies impacts upon their level of achievement, with that in mind we encourage students to aspire to be independent learners who actively participate in the learning process and take responsibility for their own learning.
 This is recognised in our Aptitude for Learning (A4L) scale.

 A4L is monitored closely by students’ tutors and House Managers.
 A wide range of strategies are used to improve student’s A4L if it is below the expected level.